Sutton fabric shop reopens after vandals caused £5,000 worth of damage

 Eventually the enormity of the task ahead of her became too much and Pam took some much-needed time off, before returning to her shop in the New Year to get the premises ready to reopen.

-She explained: “It was such a mess, and so much wool and fabric was ruined, it all had to go in the bin.
+She said: “It was such a mess, and so much wool and fabric was ruined, it all had to go in the bin.

-"It looks like the overall cost will be around £5,000 in total, which is just awful, I’m absolutely heartbroken over it all.
+“It looks like the overall cost will be about £5,000 in total, which is just awful, I’m absolutely heartbroken over it all.

 “We spent about a week cleaning it up before Christmas, but it just got too much for me and I had to step away from it all and get away.